MeiqiGuo/CS2710/README.md

 # CS2710
-Projects on the course CS2710 Foundation of AI
+Projects for the course CS2710 Foundation of Artificial Intelligence

 Project 1: implementation of search algorithms (BFS, DFS, IDDFS, UniCost, Greedy, A* and IDA*) for solving puzzles (Jugs, Path-Planning, Burnt Pancakes).